LEARN KITSAP TRANSIT

 Environmental Sustainability

 The transportation sector is one of the largest contributors to greenhouse gas emissions.
-Kitsap Transit plays an important role in reducing the number of single-occupant vehicles on the road and the pollution they generate in Kitsap County.
-In 2018, Kitsap Transit carried more than 3.8 million riders across a multi-modal system of bus, ferry, and rideshare services.
+Kitsap Transit plays an important role in reducing the number of single-occupant vehicles on Kitsap County roads and the pollution they generate.
+In 2025, Kitsap Transit carried more than 3.3 million riders across a multi-modal system of bus, ferry, and rideshare services.

 CO2 Reductionslearn-more-button.jpg